Coefficient of Variation (%CV) Control Chart

 Where i is the individual measurement and n is the subgroup size.

-Where %CV Charts are Used
+Where Percent Coefficient of Variation Charts are Used

-One example where %CV charts are used is in the textile industry.
+One example where %CV charts are used is in the textile manufacturing industry.
 The variation among tensile strength measurements from thin thread is significantly smaller than measurements taken from heavy thread.
 This is due to the inherent physical properties of fiber.
 Another use of the %CV statistic is to compare items that have different means, but share a common relative variation.
 Comparing multiple solutions with different chemical concentrations compounded in the same mixing line may be best analyzed using the %CV statistic.

 Specified Control Limits and Centerline